nickdeis/drizzle-transaction-context/README.md

 Creates a new transaction context.
 This context can be used for multiple transactions as long as they don't overlap in execution.

+Accepts any drizzle driver that supports transactions (currently Postgres-like, MySQL-like, and SQLite-like).

 #### options

+Both options default to `false`

-- safeMode: Enables safemode as explained above
+- safeMode: Enables safe mode as explained above
 - silent: If enabled, will turn off warning logs from `safeMode`.
 I highly recommend not doing this permanently.

 ### TransactionContext